harryadel/meteor-partitioner/README.md

 ## Partitioning of `Meteor.users`

 `Meteor.users` is partitioned by default.

-Users will only see other users in their group in default publications.
-However, unscoped operations do not throw an error, because server operations (login, etc) need to proceed as normal when groups are not specified.
-This generally causes everything to work as expected, but please report any unexpected behavior that you see.
+- Server: user finds must run inside a group context (`Partitioner.bindUserGroup` or `Partitioner.bindGroup`).
+Outside of a group context, user find operations throw `403` with reason `User find operation attempted outside group context`.
+- Client: regular users are filtered server-side; for admin users, the client hook additionally merges `{ admin: { $exists: false } }` into global user finds so admins don’t see themselves in global lists.
+- The package publishes `admin` and `group` fields of the current user so `Partitioner.group()` can be reactive on the client.

 ## Admin users

+Admin users are identified via `Meteor.user().admin === true`.

-Partitioner treats users with `admin: true` as special.
-These users are able to see the entire contents of partitioned collections as well as all users when they are not assigned to a group, and operations will not result in errors.
+- Admins can see all partitioned collections when not assigned to a group.

-However, when admin users join a group, they will only see the data and users in that group (if you set up the subscriptions as noted above.)
-They will also, currently, be unable to do **any** operations on partitioned collections.
-The idea is to allow admin users to be able to join games, chatrooms, etc for observational purposes, but to prevent them from making unintended edits from the user interface.
+- When an admin joins a group, they only see that group's data (consistent with non-admin behavior).
+- Admins are prevented from writes to partitioned collections via a deny rule.
+- Client-only: global finds on `Meteor.users` for admins exclude admin users themselves.

 If you would like to see other ways to define admin permissions, please open an issue.